Overview

 • Personal accident and travel insurance

-• Medical, Emergency Rescue and Evacuation cost
+• Medical, Emergency Rescue and Evacuation costs, hospitalization charges, etc.

 • Any additional charges by Govt and Forest Dept / LAHDC/ ALTOA / Adventure Insurance Premium / Any other authority